Summer to bring plenty of festivals and fun to Kendall County area

 Cost: Free admission

-The 37th annual community festival, to be held along the banks of the Fox River in Montgomery Park in the village’s downtown, will feature live entertainment, carnival, food vendors, beer tent, petting zoo, parade, car show, carp fishing derby, and a spectacular firework show across the river.
+The 37th annual community festival, to be set along the banks of the Fox River in Montgomery Park in the village’s downtown, will feature live entertainment, carnival, food vendors, beer tent, petting zoo, parade, car show, carp fishing derby and a fireworks show across the river.

 Place: Plano